mricon/ingress-fieldplan/README.md

 after each iteration are already tweaked.
 In my personal experience using it, I've found 10,000 a good number of iterations to generate decent plans.

-*Note:* the actual number of iterations is actually higher, because we reset the counter after each new best plan is found.
-It's possible to find a new best plan on iteration 9,999 and thus reset the counter back to 0 again.

 Generally:

-- 10 iterations: probably bad plans
-- 1,000 iterations: okayish plans
+- 500 iterations: not very good plans
-- 10,000 iterations: good plans
+- 5,000 iterations: good plans
-- 20,000 iterations: very good plans
+- 10,000 iterations: very good plans
-- 100,000 iterations: total overkill

-Since iterations are largely random, it's entirely possible to find the best possible plan on your first run, and to only find terrible plans even after 100,000 iterations.
+Since iterations are largely random, it's entirely possible to find the best possible plan on your first run, and to only find terrible plans even after 10,000 iterations.
 YMMV.

 ## Getting lots of keys from portals